-In any call for bids in respect of petroleum exploration on lands within the Deh Cho territory, the sole criterion for choosing the successful bidder will be the land fee (or cash bonus) which the bidding company is committed to paying to the Deh Cho First Nations.
+In any call for bids in respect of petroleum exploration on lands within the Deh Cho territory, the sole criterion for choosing the successful bidder will be the land fee (or cash bonus) which the bidding company is committed to paying to the Deh Cho First: Nations.

-The federal negotiators are considering the DCFN proposal and discussing it internally in Ottawa.
-They have advised that they will be prepared to discuss this issue further again at the next negotiating session.
+The federal negotiators have considered the DCFN proposal and discussed it internally in Ottawa.
+They have advised that Canada is not prepared to move on this issue at this time, but they are prepared to fast-track the resource revenue sharing portion of our AiP negotiations.

-Environmental Assessment for a Mackenzle Valley Pipeline
+Environmental Assessment for a Mackenzie Valley Pipeline